Category: Investigative Resource Repository

 District Attorney’s Office, Denver, CO

 Colorado v.
-Groshart – Case Resources
+Groshart – Case Documents

 1) The People’s Ex Parte Submission & Request for Ex Parte, In Camera Hearing